tiayyba/CYT180_Lab5/index.md

 ### Step 2 — Filter for SSH Authentication Events
 - Scope the dataset to only **sshd** events so the later IOC and failure filters operate on relevant rows and ignore benign cron/systemd/kernel noise present in the data file.
-- Although these files are already SSH-related, write generic filters (so your code is reusable):
   ```python
   # Scope to SSH daemon lines using the Process column
   sshA = dfA[dfA['Process'].eq('sshd')].copy()